Maui’s Best Shows: Insider Recommendations

 George Kahumoku Jr.’s Slack Key Show: Masters of Hawaiian Music

-For an authentic experience in Hawaiian music, I highly recommend this Grammy Award-winning concert series that takes place every Wednesday night at Napili Kai Beach Resort.
+For an authentic experience in Hawaiian music, I highly recommend this Grammy Award-winning concert series that takes place every Wednesday and Saturday night at Napili Kai Beach Resort.
 Hawaiian slack key is one of the great acoustic guitar traditions in the world, and this program features a rotating schedule of Hawaii’s top slack key artists in a casual, laid-back setting, like a backyard jam session.
 A great place for visitors to mix with local residents who are fellow music-lovers.
 And host George Kahumoku, Jr. is not only a master musician but very entertaining with his “talk story” about local life.
 Details and Tickets Located in Napili (West Maui)

 The Maui Arts and Cultural Center

 This is THE performing arts complex on Maui, hosting a wide range of quality performances, events, and exhibitions ranging from world-famous celebrities and musicians to symphonies and ballet to local Hawaiian cultural programs and food festivals.
 The MACC is the heart of entertainment and the arts on Maui, hosting many of Maui’s best shows.
-Well in advance of your arrival, I recommend you check the MACC’s schedule for events and performances that might be taking place while you’re here.
+Well in advance of your arrival on Maui, I recommend you check the MACC’s schedule for events and performances that might be taking place while you’re here.
 You might catch a one-time Maui performance by your favorite rock, pop or country music star, a hula competition, a movie under the stars, a beer fest, a locally-produced Broadway play, or a ukulele jamboree.
 All this and more are possible at the MACC!
 Located in Kahului (Central Maui)

 Napili Kai Foundation Keiki Hula Show

 The nonprofit Napili Kai Foundation was formed in 1966 to perpetuate Hawaiiana: to instruct children in Hawaiian and Polynesian dances, culture, language and history and to instill in them a pride in their ancestry.
 Originally created for the children of Napili Kai Beach Resort staff members, the Foundation has grown in scope and purpose over the decades, today reaching youngsters from all over Maui.
 There is a waiting list of local children eager to join.
 Every Tuesday evening at 5:30 p.m. the children–ranging in age from six to eighteen–perform what they have learned in a charming presentation.
 Professional hula dancers in training!
-The delightful 45-minute program is open to the public.
-Admission is $10 for adults (complimentary for guests of Napili Kai); $5 for children (age 6-12; free under age 5), with all funds supporting the work of the nonprofit tax-exempt Foundation.
+The delightful 45-minute program is $10 for adults (complimentary for guests of Napili Kai); $5 for children (age 6-12; free under age 5), with all funds supporting the work of the nonprofit tax-exempt Foundation.
 Located at Napili Kai Beach Resort (West Maui)

 WE BID ALOHA TO SOME PAST MAUI SHOWS WE LOVED: If you have been to Maui and are wondering about some shows you enjoyed in past years, I’m sorry to say that Ulalena, Burn’n Love (the Elvis show), and Na Lio Maui (the horse show) ceased operations a few years ago.
 You’ll find some of the original Ulalena musicians and dancers performing at the luau at Grand Wailea these days (see below).